RaidenRaider/Syphon-Filter-2-PSX-MultiDisc-Combine-Project-/README.md

 3. Run patch\cd2dvd.bat
 - Removes disc swapping

-4. Move the contents of CD2 to folder 'merge' (overwrite all) Move the contents of CD1 to folder 'merge' (overwrite all)
+4. Move the contents of CD2 to folder 'merge' (overwrite all).
+   Move the contents of CD1 to folder 'merge' (overwrite all).
 - File merge\___merge.txt has a pre-built CD tree

 5. Run merge\build.bat